-Reavis High School offers a summer school program for students who wish to make up credit during the summer.
-Courses offered in the summer are awarded credit and may be used to fulfill graduation requirements.
+Reavis High School offers a summer school program for students who wish to make up credit from failed core academic courses during the summer.
+Successful completion of summer school will result in the failing grade being changed to whatever grade the student earned in the summer course.
+The exception to this is for students entering their senior year who wish to take Economics and/or Government in a blended learning format.
+Blended Economics and Government are best suited for students who work well independently, as they take place both in person and online, with a substantial amount of work being completed on students' own time.
+These two courses are awarded credit and may be used to fulfill graduation requirements.
 See your counselor in the spring for information regarding summer school registration or visit the school website.